01786 455 200

 A quick online search shows that the cost of induction models differ greatly, from £50-£1,500 for a single zone tabletop unit to £3,000-£20,000 for a four zone oven range.
 Why is there such a disparity in the prices?
 When buying induction it is vital that you compare like for like – there are huge differences in the components used, robustness, suitability for a professional kitchen and ease of use.
 This article tries to explain what to look for when buying induction.

 How long will the product last?
 The lifetime hours of a product is an indication of how long you can expect it to operate without a decrease in performance.
 Models containing components designed for domestic use will typically last up to 2500 hours, or 10 hours per day for about a year.
 However, as they are not designed for constant use, the likelihood is that you will see significant decrease in performance much earlier.
 Commercial kitchens looking to use induction technology on a regular basis need something much longer lasting than this however, and there are many models on the market to choose from.
-Some manufacturers claim their products will operate for 10,000 hours, whilst others have utilised heavy duty components that will work perfectly for 30,000 hours.
-All Falcon induction models have a lifespan of 30,000 hours, equivalent to 10 hours a day for over 8 years.
+For example, we offer two different standards of induction appliance - our standard Dominator Plus and F900 induction models which have all commercial-grade components and have a lifespan of 30,000 hours, equivalent to 10 hours a day for over 8 years, and the One Series models, which are lower powered, have a lifespan of 10,000 hours and are at a lower price point.
+All models have the same great standard of build and reliability you would expect from Falcon.

 When comparing induction models, make sure you ask for the lifetime hours of each one, as this will give an idea of its suitability for your business.